Ishum123/price_predictor/README.md

-# Price Predictor, a ML program to extimate prices of houses based on given dataset.
+# Price Predictor, a ML program to estimate prices of houses based on given dataset.

-# This machine learning project using python is created to to inderstand how machine learning problems are tackled in real world scenarios.
+ This machine learning project using python is created to to inderstand how machine learning problems are tackled in real world scenarios.
-# Differnet regression models are tried and the best model is chosen to get best results for our dataset.
+ Different regression models are tried and the best model is chosen to get best results for our dataset.
-# This problem is an example of supervised learning, regression task, batch learning and RMSE type error measurements for the data.
+ This problem is an example of supervised learning, regression task, batch learning and RMSE type error measurements for the data.
-# Whole process is automated in Jupyter Notebook.
+ Whole process is automated in Jupyter Notebook.
 # Includes:
   a) looking for correlations
   b) handling missing data through imputing